gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Description

-**vst3info** prints information about the plugin module, input and output busses, parameters, presets, and programs.
+**vst3info** prints information about the plugin module, input and output busses, parameters, presets, and presets.

 ### Syntax